likeajumprope/RSE_Juelich/day3/Readme.md

 In this session, you will practice making your research code reproducible, testable and automated.
 You will complete two tasks.

-Activity 1: Introduction to Testing.
-Activity 2: Introduction to Github actions

 <details>